Mitgliederverwaltung am Laptop

 2. Make member search a #1 priority

 Depending on how urgent your situation is, you need to be aware that actively searching for members will also take time and resources.
-There are a variety of ways to reach out to new members.
+There are various ways to reach out to new members.
 A suitable strategy is summarized below:

 What is the membership situation in your club?
 Are enough new members joining?
 Why are too few members joining?
 Ask members what is going well and badly in your club.
 Anonymous surveys are ideal here.